inova-notas/portainer-stack-deploy/README.md

 ## Example

-The example below shows how the `portainer-stack-deploy` action can be used to deploy a fresh version of your app to Portainer using ghcr.io.
+The example below shows how the `easy-portainer-stack-deploy` action can be used to deploy a fresh version of your app to Portainer using ghcr.io.

 ```yaml
 name: Deploy